writetome51/abstract-app-paginator/README.md

 # AbstractBigDatasetPaginator

- An abstract TypeScript/Javascript class intended for pagination where
+ An abstract TypeScript/Javascript class intended for pagination where all the data
- all the data to be paginated can't be loaded in memory at once.
-Instead
+ to be paginated can't be loaded in memory at once.
+Instead of only requesting one
- of only requesting one page of data at-a-time from the data source, the
- paginator has the option of requesting a bigger load, determined by the
+ page of data at-a-time from the data source, the paginator has the option of
- function `setItemsPerLoad()`.
+ requesting multiple pages of data to make requests more efficient.
+You configure
+ this with the functions `setItemsPerPage()` and `setItemsPerLoad()`.
+(A load is
+ either the total number of items you want the app to have in memory at once, or
+ the total number of items your data source is willing to give you at once ––
+ whichever is less.)

- A subclass must pass a `__setup()` function to this class' constructor
+A subclass must pass a `__setup()` function to this class' constructor (`__setup()`
- (`__setup()` becomes a private method to give it access to this class'
+becomes a private method to give it access to this class' private properties).
+As
- private properties).
-Any further arguments to the constructor are
- passed to `__setup()`.
-As for what `__setup()` does, the only
- requirement is the properties `__pageInfo`,`__loadInfo`, and
+for what `__setup()` does, the only requirement is the properties `__pageInfo`,
- `__currentPage` must be assigned values inside it so the code here will
+`__loadInfo`, and `__currentPage` must be assigned values inside it so the code
- execute.
+here will execute.

 ## Constructor